 Requirements for the Major: Twelve courses are required of all students majoring in English and American Literatures.
-1) ENAM 0103 or CMLT 0101; 2) ENAM 0201 or 0204; 3) ENAM 0205; 4-5) two courses concerning literature written prior to the year 1700 (Period I); 6-7) two courses concerning literature written between 1700 and 1910 (Period II), at least one of which must concern American Literature (AL); 8-10) three ENAM electives; 11) an ENAM Junior Seminar (4xx); and 12) a senior essay or thesis.
-In addition, students wishing to write a creative senior essay or thesis must complete three workshop courses (one at the 0100-level and two at the advanced level) prior to beginning the senior project.
+1) ENAM 0103 or CMLT 0101; 2) ENAM 0201 or 0204; 3) ENAM 0205; 4-5) two courses concerning literature written prior to the year 1700 (Period I); 6-7) two courses concerning literature written between 1700 and 1910 (Period II), at least one of which must concern American Literature (AL); 8-10) three ENAM electives; 11) an ENAM Junior Seminar (4xx); and 12) a senior thesis.
+In addition, students wishing to write a creative senior thesis must complete three workshop courses (one at the 0100-level and two at the advanced level) prior to beginning the senior project.
 Creative writing workshops may NOT be used to fulfill other ENAM major requirements.
 LITS 0705, Senior Colloquium in Literary Studies can also be used to fulfill the Junior Seminar requirement in ENAM.
-Students should complete a Junior Seminar prior to beginning a critical senior essay or thesis project.
+Students should complete a Junior Seminar prior to beginning a critical senior thesis project.

 Joint Major: A joint major in English and American Literatures requires a minimum of seven ENAM courses, including the following: 1) ENAM 0103 or CMLT 0101; 2) ENAM 0201 or 0204; 3) one ENAM course concerning literature written prior to the year 1700 (Period I); 4) one ENAM course concerning literature written between 1700 and 1910 (Period II); 5) one ENAM elective; and 6) an ENAM junior seminar (4xx).
 Of 3-6 above, at least one course must concern American literature (AL).
-Joint majors must also design a senior essay or thesis project that brings together aspects of the two majors.
+Joint majors must also design a senior thesis project that brings together aspects of the two majors.
 Joint majors must be approved by the chairs of both departments or programs involved.

 Minor: A minor in English and American Literatures requires six courses: 1) ENAM 0103 or CMLT 0101; 2) ENAM 0201 or 0204; 3) Four ENAM courses, at least one of which must concern literature written prior to the year 1700 (Period I), and one must concern American literature (AL).